hprabh/azure-cleanroom-samples/README.md

 ```

-Run the following script to wait for the cleanroom to exit.
+Run the following script to wait for the cleanroom application to start:

 ```powershell